Quantum tomography explains quantum mechanics: Introduction

 In the spirit of Eddington's statement made long ago in the context of general relativity, it is shown here that ideas from quantum tomography provide an intuitive, self-contained approach to quantum measurement.

-The purpose of this paper is to give a proper conceptual foundation of quantum physics with the same characteristic features as classical physics -- except that the density operator takes the place of the phase space coordinates.
+The purpose of this paper is to give a proper conceptual foundation of quantum physics with the same characteristic features as classical physics -- {\em except that the density operator takes the place of the phase space coordinates}.
+Since a convincing alternative to the traditional interpretation must be shown to treat correctly quite a number of different issues, the paper is quite long, effectively containing an extensive survey of a large collections of themes basic to quantum physics.

+Like any physical theory, quantum mechanics gets its meaning from the way it can be applied in practice to provide explanations and testable predictions for appropriate experiments.

+This part describes how quantum physics relates to experiment, and how the standard formalism of quantum mechanics arises very naturally from experimentally well motivated assumptions.
+It also derives the scope and limitations of the traditional textbook assumptions for quantum mechanics -- pure states, Born's rule for projective measurements, and the Schr\"odinger equation.
+It is shown that these are in fact idealizations of their more realistic modern generalizations -- density operators, Born's rule for quantum measures (POVMs), and the Lindblad equation.
+This gives a perspective on the foundations and the measurement problem of quantum mechanics that is quite different from the well-trodden path followed by most quantum mechanics textbooks.